 You will see plenty of little colorful villages perched on top of cliffs and the most picturesque natural harbors.
 Alternatively, you can use Genoa as a place to visit Cinque Terre.
-It is a great launchpad with boat trips there!
+It is a great launchpad with boat trips to Cinque Terre and beyond there!

 One of the best ways to have the fullest experience is to take an organized tour of the region from Milan.
 I highly recommend taking this tour, which is an incredibly relaxing way to explore the Ligurian coast.
 Click here to see rates and availability for the tour to Genoa.

 While I haven’t personally been to Genoa, Aram has and really has nothing but positive things to say about the Italian city.
 I will certainly make an effort to visit next time I take a Milan day trip.